This post is sponsored by Mezzetta. All opinions are my own.

 Fall is just around the corner, and that makes me so happy.
 It’s my favorite season, and I’m looking forward to enjoying everything it has to offer!

 Pasta is another fave dish in autumn, and I love experimenting with different flavors.
+And when cold weather finally arrives, there’s nothing better than baked pasta, am I right?

 This Cheesy Vegetable Pasta Bake cured my craving for something rich and delicious, and it’s so easy to make with my secret ingredient!